Discipleship Meetings

 What do they believe is their calling and gifting?

-How does this relate their family, church, neighbors, and people in other countries?
+How does this relate to their family, church, neighbors, and people in other countries?

-Meeting 17: Brainstorm how the disciple can duplicate, in their local church, what God has done in their hearts and lives.
+Meeting 17: Brainstorm how the disciple can duplicate what God has done in their hearts and lives in their local church.

 Meeting 18: Brainstorm how they can help their church to reach the lost in their community.